 Correct aftercare and cleaning of your lashes isn't only necessary to keep your lash extensions looking good and prolonging their lifespan.
 It's also critical in the health of your lash line, dead skin, bacteria and make up residue can build up along your lash line and in amongst your lash extensions if this isn't cleaned it can lead to a build up which is not only unsightly but can cause eye infections and irritation include betharitis.
 I will do another blog post on this in the future so please check or blog again soon.

-At Essential Beauty, Washington I often get asked what is the difference between Classic Lashes and Russian Volume Lashes?
+At Essential Beauty, Washington we often get asked what is the difference between Classic Lashes and Russian Volume Lashes?

 What are Classic Lash Extensions.